GET NEW RECIPES IN YOUR INBOX →

 garlic shrimp pasta recipe.

-How to Store Leftover Old Bay Shrimp Pasta
+How to Store Leftover Old Bay Shrimp Pasta:

 • First, let the pasta cool at room temperature, then transfer it to an airtight container.
 If properly stored, this pasta lasts up to 3 days in the fridge or up to 3 months in the freezer.

-• For your safety, do not leave leftovers out for more than two hours at room temperature, or one hour when the temperature is over 90°F.
+• For your safety, do not leave leftovers out for more than two hours at room temperature, or one hour when the temperature is over 90°F. For additional food safety guidance, please visit this website.

-How to Reheat Leftover Pasta
+How to Reheat Leftover Pasta:

 • Place a single serving of shrimp pasta in a microwave-safe bowl.